SarthakSharma465/BingeWhiz-Content-Based-Recommender-System/README.md

-Here’s an improved version of the README file for your movie recommender system project, incorporating details from your provided information and expanding on the process:

----

 # BingeWhiz: Content-Based Movie Recommender System

 BingeWhiz is a content-based movie recommender system that suggests movies based on a user's preference by leveraging the power of **Cosine Similarity**.
 The system recommends the top 5 movies similar to the one selected by the user, using data processing techniques and a user-friendly interface built with **Streamlit**.